Everything you've ever wanted to know about winter road maintenance in Wisconsin:

 Snow removal techniques

-- Anti-icing prevents the formation of frost and the bonding of snow and ice to the pavement.
+- Anti-icing prevents the formation of frost and the bonding of snow and ice to the pavement, which makes it easier for the plow to remove mechanically.

 - Anti-icing agents, which are primarily liquids, are applied before or early in a snow storm.